mgrand/crypto-shuffle/README.md

 The number of possible shuffles of the bits in a long plaintext is limited by the effective key length.
-If it were the case that the effective key length was limited to 512 bits, then there would be shuffles of longer plaintexts that could be ruled out as not being possible to generate from an 512 bit key.
-For this reason, the way that we use the key is modified for long keys with long plaintexts, so that the effective length of the key is as unlimited as the given keys.
+If it were the case that the effective key length was limited to 512 bits, then there would be shuffles of longer plain texts that could be ruled out as not being possible to generate from an 512 bit key.
+For this reason, the way that we use the key is modified for long keys with long plain texts, so that the effective length of the key is as unlimited as the given keys.

 If the key is longer than 256 bytes and the plaintext is longer than 128